 ADMISSION OF NONRESIDENT STUDENTS

-Code JFAB Issued MODEL
+Code JFAB Issued DRAFT/19

-The district will follow applicable state law with regard to all student admissions and student transfers into or out of the district.
-The superintendent will examine all inter-district student transfer requests and make recommendations to the board.
+The district will follow applicable federal and state law with regard to all student admissions and student transfers into or out of the district.
+The superintendent will examine all interdistrict student transfer requests and make recommendations to the board.

+The board will not approve admission of a nonresident student if such admission would overcrowd the facilities of the district, exceed the established maximum enrollment in any of the classrooms or programs of the district, or in any way create a hardship upon the educational program as a result of the admission.

+The admission of any nonresident student will be for a period of one (1) school year, and the nonresident student must reapply for admission the following year.
+In determining whether or not to grant an admission or request for readmission, the board may consider any factor it deems relevant including, but not limited to, financial consequences, available staff, available facilities, class enrollment, prior disciplinary problems, prior attendance record, and previous effort to make satisfactory academic progress, among others.

 In all cases of nonresident student admission, the parent/legal guardian must assume responsibility for transportation.
-The board will hold nonresident students to the behavioral and academic requirements set out in policy JFAA (Admission of Resident Students).
+The board will hold nonresident students to the behavioral and academic requirements set out in policy JFAA, Admission of Resident Students.

 Tuition